Eurozone Job Market Cools, Putting Economic Recovery in Peril

 But more recently, there are signs that the long decline in unemployment is coming to an end.
 Purchasing managers at eurozone manufacturers reported cutting their payrolls in May and adding to them only slightly in June, responding to a long period of weakening new orders, particularly from abroad.
 As recently as the first quarter, manufacturers had expanded their payrolls by 1.3% from a year earlier.

-"Companies are tightening their belts, cutting back on spending and hiring," said Chris Williamson, chief business economist at IHS Market, a data firm that conducts the monthly survey of purchasing managers.
+"Companies are tightening their belts, cutting back on spending and hiring," said Chris Williamson, chief business economist at IHS Markit, a data firm that conducts the monthly survey of purchasing managers.

 The ECB's economists said recently they expect employment growth to slow this year, in "a delayed response to the weakness in activity in some countries."